-During 2020 Project World School Co-Founder Lainie Liberti has launched a new way to serve teens, Transformative Mentoring for Teens.
-Do you have a teen struggling?
+During 2020 while the world stayed at home, Project World School Co-Founder Lainie Liberti has launched a new way to serve teens, Transformative Mentoring for Teens.
+Do you have a teen who is struggling?
 Having a hard time making sense of all of the current changes in the world?
 Struggling with anxiety, depression, finding focus or just checking out?
-Please consider our The 12-Week Transformation Course for Teens focused on sharing tools to meet these challenges.
+Please consider joining our The 12-Week Transformation Course for Teens focused on sharing tools to meet these challenges.
 Also, 1:1 mentoring / coaching available for teens.
-We are here to help, providing teens with tools for life.
+We also just added an 8 Week Course for Tweens at your request, We are here to help, providing teens & tweens with powerful tools for life.

 inspiring temporary learning communities around the world.

 Teens and young adults are invited to participate in Project World School‘s immersive learning events around the world.
 Designed for homeschoolers, unschoolers and democratic learners alike, we offer immersive multi-day retreats formed as Temporary Learning Communities.
 Each retreat utilizes the enigmatic landscape of our host country as the canvas for exploration and discovery.

 Each retreat focuses on specific themes related to each of our host countries.
 Our learning communities merge immersive hands on experiences with personal and social development focusing on global citizenship, cultural sensitivity and developing relationships through exploring ethics and conflict resolution.

 Participants both lead and follow in an atmosphere of dynamic co-creation and immersive discovery.
 Each day builds upon the last, with every exploration leading the group into uncharted directions.
 However, this is not your typical study abroad program.
 Project World School utilizes the power of a learning community to produce a project driven by goals, knowledge acquisition, and changes in a global perspective.